-11 best things to do in Nazaré, Portugal: surfing the Nazaré waves
+11 best things to do in Nazaré, Portugal

 At first a simple fishing town, Nazaré, located in Central Portugal, is nowadays a well-known surfing spot, one of the best in Europe and the world.
 The waves can reach intimidating heights, which draw surfers from every corner of the world, with many records having been broken on these very shores.
 If you’re a thrill-seeker and a passionate surfer, Nazaré is the ultimate destination for you.